Certora/PublicProjects/README.md

-# PublicProjects
+# Completed Certora Projects

-This repository contains links to our completed full-service customer projects
+This repository contains links to our completed full-service customer projects.